01 of 16

-Keep your closet or dresser drawers smelling sweet by filling the odd sock with potpourri.
-Lacy little girl's socks are so pretty you'll never know you are recycling.
+Keep your closet or dresser drawers smelling sweet by filling an odd sock with potpourri.
+Lacy little girl's socks are so pretty no one will know you are recycling.

-You can hang it from the closet rod or tuck it in a drawer.
+You can hang the sachet from the closet rod or tuck it in a drawer.
 Filling the sock with lavender or cedar shavings will also keep away some clothes-eating insects.Continue to 13 of 16 below.

 13 of 16